posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

   ::: details

   - Allowing `await getUserById()` could make people think they should also await inside `<script setup>` and that would be a problem because it would force them to use `<Suspense>` when they don't need to.
 I think this is solved by changing the return type of the loader to a promise of just data, making it easy to spot the mistake.
+It could also be solved by forcing the need of a parameter `to` to ensure the type safety as explained [above](#sequential-fetching).

   - Another alternative is to pass an array of loaders to the loader that needs them and let it retrieve them through an argument, but it feels _considerably_ less ergonomic: